Girls’ Education

 These activities include a Professional Fellowship programme focused on Girls’ Education, alongside a year-long engagement and communications strategy on this topic; alumni events held across the Commonwealth; and additional support being provided to the CSC’s ‘Access, Inclusion and Opportunity’ online Knowledge Hub.

-In line with this theme, in 2021 Commonwealth Alumni were also invited to design and deliver a Girls’ Education themed community-focused ACEF activity.
+In line with this theme, in 2021 and 2022 Commonwealth Alumni were also invited to design and deliver a Girls’ Education themed community-focused ACEF activity.

 Girls’ Education ACEF Activities